 Credit Cards After Bankruptcy

 Crazy as it sounds credit card companies often send invitations to bankruptcy filers within months after discharge.
 They know bankruptcy filers largely ended up in bankruptcy because they liked and potentially lived on credit.
-They know people use Credit cards to build credit and offer suitable cards as they know many filers want back on the credit highway.
+They know people use credit cards so they offer new cards as they know many filers want back on the credit highway.

 Credit card companies also know that a second chapter 7 can’t be filed for 8 years.
 So, their collection agents and attorneys can hound you with collection actions for the next 8 years.
 If you own real estate, they can file attachments.